 Features: Birding — Fall Colors — River/Creek — Swimming — Views — Waterfall — Wildflowers — Wildlife

-Start the trail form the park entrance on Harford Rd.
+Start the trail from the park entrance on Harford Rd.
 There is limited parking on the trail side but you may be able to park across the street.
 It fills up quick on summer weekends with families enjoying the water and the little beaches that are exposed when the water is low.

 The rest of the trail weaves its way along the river bank, which can sometimes become a little swampy if there has been a good rain.
-There is a ton of beaver sign along the river as well as plenty of deer.
+There are a ton of beaver signs along the river as well as plenty of deer.
 As you get closer to the end of the trail, you'll start to see other people on the other side of the river exploring the trails over there.
 The trail comes up behind the Gunpowder Inn, which has an outside dining area.
 You'll continue across their parking lot and then onto the trail which runs along Bel Air Rd and then travels under the road to the parking lot on the other side.

-This is a great trail for families, we had our 8 and 6 year old and they were fine.
+This is a great trail for families, we had our 8 and 6 year old, and they were fine.